DevOfficial-Client/MiniFeather-Client/README.md

 - Screenshots or videos
 - Console errors when available

-Providing detailed information makes it easier to reproduce and fix issues.
+Detailed reports make issues easier to reproduce and fix.

 ---

 ## 💡 Suggestions

 Feature ideas and improvements are welcome.

-MiniFeather Client continues to evolve through community feedback, experimentation, and contributions.

 Suggestions can include: